jasonwgriffin/decoding_nmh/README.md

  13. R/src/process_output.R - This is source code for reading in the MVPA output
  14. R/src/CNR_analysis.R - This is source code for conducting sensitivity analyses, including the derivation of the Contrast-to-noise (CNR) ratio scores.
 This also produces Extended Data Table 1.

+## How to use

+The matlab files in the MVPA directory will run the decoding/MVPA analyses.
+The primary input data for this is acquired from NDAR (Collection ID #2288).
+This code will derive and save output that will be the input data for the top level R Markdown file `decoding_analysis.Rmd`. `decoding_analysis.Rmd.` will generate all of the figures and tables of the paper, which contain the primary results.

+## Questions about the code?
+You can contact jasongriffin@uh.edu for any questions